NotStrahinja/ePasswordManager/README.md

 ## Is it secure?
 Yes.
 Unless there are attacks specifically targeted at this program, your passwords are safe.
-The password generation feature of this app helps to provide a customizable and reliable option for storing highly random and obfuscated passwords that are accessible to you with only one click.
+The <ins>password generation</ins> feature of this app helps to provide a customizable and reliable option for storing *highly random* and *obfuscated* passwords that are accessible to you with **only one click**.
 Though there **is** room for improvement.
 Will continue working on it.

 > [!WARNING]
-> It is less secure if you don't have a password/PIN on your Windows device.
+> It is less secure **if you don't have a password/PIN on your Windows device**.
 It is recommended to set one if no password/PIN is present.

 ## Features
 - [x] Encrypted database of passwords with DPAPI (will implement AES soon)